Jordan Bender: Cape Town City

 In July 2022, Bender signed with South African Premier Division club Cape Town City.

+Metta

+Bender joined Latvian club Metta in early 2024.
+At the end of season, Bender was released by the club.

+AFC Eskilstuna

+Bender played for Ettan club AFC Eskilstuna.

+Sarasota Paradise

+Bender signed with USL League One club Sarasota Paradise on March 26, 2026.

 International career

 In 2017, Bender received his first call-up to the United States U16 national team during their February training camp.
 In January 2020, Bender was called in to the U20 camp for two friendlies against Mexico as an injury replacement for Kevin Bonilla.